MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-healthcheck.md

 # required metadata

 title: Health check for POS peripherals and services
-description: This topic provides an overview of the health check operation in the point of sale.
+description: This topic provides an overview of the health check operation in the point of sale (POS).
 author: rubendel
 manager: AnnBe
-ms.date: 02/14/2020
+ms.date: 03/04/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-365-retail